Answers to the most frequently asked vitalsbridge questions

 The VitalsBridge is manufactured by Dynasthetics LLC in the USA.

-Q: Can I buy the VitalsBridge over the website?
+Q: Can I buy the VitalsBridge direct from Dynasthetics?

 A: Yes!
-The VitalsBridge and a selection of appropriate accessories for configuring your VitalsBridge to your patient simulator and vital signs monitor may be purchased at www.vitalsbridge.com.
+The VitalsBridge and a selection of appropriate accessories for configuring your VitalsBridge to your patient simulator and vital signs monitor may be purchased by contacting us at 801-484-3820.

 Q: How much does it cost?

-A: Costs vary.
+A: Costs are dependent on which model of the VitalsBridge you choose.
 The VitalsBridge will need to be configured for the patient simulator and vital signs monitor used in your simulation activities.
 Configuration includes selecting appropriate compatible cables and SpO2 probes for the vital signs monitor.
 Contact our Sales dept. for help determining your exact needs.

 Q: Is my patient simulator/manikin compatible with the VitalsBridge?